gobabygocarswithjoysticks/gbg-pcb/docs/instructions/how-to-make-boards.md

 If you have more boards you can repeat this process while the hotplate is already at the right temperature.

 ## Hand solder through-hole components
+Solder the through-hole (marked tht in the BOM) components using solder wire and a soldering iron.
+Place and solder the shortest components first and end with the tallest components so that the parts don't fall out when you flip the board upside down to solder.

+## Solder joystick PCB

+Use a soldering iron to solder the two connectors to the PCB as shown in the image on this page [https://github.com/gobabygocarswithjoysticks/gbg-pcb/tree/main/joystickpcb](https://github.com/gobabygocarswithjoysticks/gbg-pcb/tree/main/joystickpcb).

 ## Clean
 To remove solder flux residue wash your board in hot running water. (yes, really) According to the solder paste datasheet the water should be above 60 degrees Celsius

-Shake the board dry as well as you can then either leave it to air dry or gently dry it with a warm air from a hairdryer.
+Shake the board dry as well as you can then either leave it to air dry or gently dry it with warm air from a hairdryer.

 Make sure there's no water on the board before powering it on and testing it for the first time.

 ## Test

-## Solder joystick PCB

-Use a soldering iron to solder the two connectors to the PCB as shown in the image on this page [https://github.com/gobabygocarswithjoysticks/gbg-pcb/tree/main/joystickpcb](https://github.com/gobabygocarswithjoysticks/gbg-pcb/tree/main/joystickpcb).
+Connect power, motors (even small ones can help you test), and a switch to the GBG-PCB.

+Go to the [go baby go programmer website](https://gobabygocarswithjoysticks.github.io/programmer/#new) and follow the instructions to upload code to a new car.